TutsWiki/source/content/java/postgresql.md

 ## What is PostgreSQL?

 PostgreSQL is a free and open-source ORDBMS which is known for its extensibility and SQL compliance.
-It is recommended, for storing high volume of data, thus used in major web development projects, which can produce a large amount of user-generated data.
+It is recommended, for storing a high volume of data, thus used in major web development projects, which can produce a large amount of user-generated data.

 ## Features of PostgreSQL
 - Stores high volume of Data efficiently.